-Ninebarks adapt well to a variety of settings and soils in the garden-scape.
-They do best in sun to partial shade, reflecting a preference in the wild for growing along streamsides and in open forests and woodlands.
+Ninebarks adapt well to a variety of settings and soils in the garden scape.
+They do best in the sun to partial shade, reflecting a preference in the wild for growing along streamsides and in open forests and woodlands.
 They can handle quite the range of moist to dry microclimates, boast significant cold-hardiness (they’re good choices for zones 2 to 7), and tend to grow well in both acidic and alkaline soil.

 Easy to transplant and take cuttings from, ninebark shrubs also demand little hands-on maintenance once established.
 That said, occasional pruning will help maintain a fuller, less-scraggly look.

 Among the commonly cultivated ninebark species are eastern or common ninebark, native to a broad swath of central and eastern North America; the mountain ninebark of western uplands and highlands; and the Pacific ninebark of the Northwest.
 You’ve got a range of cultivars to consider, not least for the eastern ninebark, which comes in such varieties as the reddish-purple ‘Diablo,’ ‘Luteus’ with its yellow sun.
 Leaves and greenish shade leaves, and the dwarf ‘Nanus.’

 Ninebarks can play any number of roles in the garden.
 With natural species growing in the vicinity of five to 12 feet tall and commonly forming dense thickets, ninebark shrubs serve as a border, hedge, screen, and accent plantings.
 Dwarf varieties such as the ‘Nanus,’ meanwhile, do well in pots and smaller plots.
 The ninebark shrub ups your yard's wildlife/ecological value, contributing to pollinator gardens and providing fruit and excellent cover for birds.